learn-co-curriculum/phase-4-project-guidelines/README.md

 in the backend of the project.
 Simply altering the front end to hide the edit & delete buttons is insufficient in terms of security.
 The code needed to secure these operations looks something like this `if current_user.id == post.user.id` assuming you have a current user method and a post belongs to a user.
+Alternatively, the most performant way to implement this is `post = current_user.posts.find(params[:id])` with an if statement starting on the next line `if post` do something, `else` do something else.

 ## Project Setup